Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Why should you use a VPN?

-Using a VPN is one more layer of security that contributes to your overall protection against unsavory characters and online threats.
+In addition to using antivirus software to protect against malware and a password vault to secure your login credentials, a VPN is another layer of security contributing to your overall protection against hackers and cyberthreats.
 With a legitimate VPN, you’re able to hide your online activities and keep sensitive information private.

-This could make sense for keeping sensitive work information safe, but it could also protect your personal financial information.
-For example, if you connect to a public Wi-Fi network at the airport or a restaurant, you could be giving hackers opportunities to access your internet activity.
+A VPN can keep sensitive work information safe, but it could also protect your personal financial information.
+For example, connecting to a public Wi-Fi network at the airport or a restaurant could give hackers opportunities to access your internet activity.

-A VPN could protect you in this and other situations, whether you’re on public or private Wi-Fi.
-By encrypting your connection and masking your IP address, it becomes much more difficult for hackers to access any of your data.
+A VPN could protect you in this and other situations, whether on public or private Wi-Fi.
+Encrypting your connection and masking your IP address makes it much more difficult for hackers to access any of your data.

 FAQs